 Be In The Know

-Officials from the City’s Resort Management Office, Police Department and Communications Office led a community meeting on April 24.
-They provided valuable traffic, parking and safety information and logistics to help residents and visitors navigate to these and other major events at the Oceanfront with greater ease when encountering such large crowds.
+Department officials provided valuable information and logistics to help residents and visitors navigate to these and other major events at the Oceanfront with greater ease when encountering such dense crowds brought to the area with heavy traffic and well-sought-after parking.

-Meeting attendees were urged to plan and prepare before heading to their event destination by checking out VirginiaBeach.gov/EventInfo.
+Meeting attendees were urged to prepare before heading to their event destination by checking out VirginiaBeach.gov/EventInfo.
 It’s there that residents and visitors can learn more about uses of the Waze app for real-time traffic planning and the VB Go app to explore real-time parking options.

 Stay Informed